yskooo/yskooo/README.md

 - 🔭 I am currently working on Front-End Web Development.

-- ⚡ I love working on building responsive landing pages.
+- ⚡ I love working on building responsive landing pages from scratch.

 - 🌱 I’m have a profound interest on full stack software development, machine learning, cybersecurity, and blockchain!